Lucky4Luuk/rxos/README.md

 ## Known issues
 - [ ] Double exceptions need to be fixed, they do not properly trigger.

+## TODO
+- [ ] Replace the current linked list allocator with a slab allocator.

 ## Building
 ### Windows
 `cargo build`